deg0nz/traktor-track-display/README.md

 # Traktor Track Display Webserver

 This is a quick and dirty fun project I made for a friend's birthday.
 He made a playlist with 1 song from the top 100 charts of every year he lived.
-This project was supposed to be a nice gimmick for the party.
+This project was supposed to be a nice gimmick for the party while mixing the playlist with Traktor.

 It is meant to be used with [`traktor-api-client`](https://github.com/ErikMinekus/traktor-api-client) as data source.